-Director's remuneration was amended effective April 1, 2012 whereby (1) the director's fees were increased to \$60,000 per annum (prior thereto the fees were \$45,000 per annum) for services as a director, (2) the Audit Committee Chairman is to receive an additional \$10,000 per annum (prior thereto the Audit Committee Chairman received an additional \$5,000 per annum), and (3) each Chairman of the other committees of the Board, other than the Audit Committee, is to receive an additional \$5,000 per annum (prior thereto, no additional amounts were paid to the Chairman of the other committees of the Board).
+Director's remuneration was amended effective July 1, 2013 whereby (1) the director's fees were increased to \$72,000 per annum (prior thereto the fees were \$60,000 per annum) for services as a director, (2) the Audit Committee Chairman is to receive an additional \$15,000 per annum (prior thereto the Audit Committee Chairman received an additional \$10,000 per annum), and (3) each Chairman of the other committees of the Board, other than the Audit Committee, is to receive an additional \$8,000 per annum (prior thereto, additional amount of \$5,000 was paid to the Chairman of the other committees of the Board).
 The remuneration is paid quarterly in arrears.
 Directors are also entitled to reimbursement of their expenses incurred in attending meetings.
-Other than the fees paid to directors as noted in the above table no other form of compensation is awarded or paid, or was awarded or paid in 2012, to the directors of the Corporation.
+Other than the fees paid to directors as noted in the above table no other form of compensation is awarded or paid, or was awarded or paid in 2013, to the directors of the Corporation.
+Mr. Butyniec does not earn any per annum fees for acting as a director of the Corporation.